elastic/kibana/x-pack/examples/reporting_example/README.md

 Use this example code to understand how to add a "Generate Report" button to a Kibana page.
-This simple example shows that the end-to-end functionality of generating a screenshot report of a page just requires you to render a React component that you import from the Reportinng plugin.
+This simple example shows that the end-to-end functionality of generating a screenshot report of a page just requires you to render a React component that you import from the Reporting plugin.

 A "reportable" Kibana page is one that has an **alternate version to show the data in a "screenshot-friendly" way**.
 The alternate version can be reached at a variation of the page's URL that the App team builds.